samarthlavhate6299/code-reviewer-and-Saas-scanner/README.md

-before starting we have to set up oath connection between git and n8n
+before starting we have to set up oauth connection between git and n8n with the help of github pr trigger in n8n

 video link